Unit X (book)

 Unit X is a non‑fiction account of the U.S. Defense Innovation Unit, an organization established in 2015 to break through Pentagon bureaucracy and connect the U.S. military with modern technologies from Silicon Valley.
 The authors, Raj M. Shah and Christopher Kirchhoff, led a reboot of the unit.
-The book's timeline spans from middle 2010s till the 2023-2024.
+The book's timeline spans from the mid 2010s to 2023–2024.
 It describes how the unit sourced innovations, AI‑powered drones, autonomous flying vehicles and microsatellites, from startups and small private companies in contrast to big military tech firms working with Pentagon for decades.
 The authors also describe battles with congressional assistants in Washington D.C. and Pentagon officials who wanted to protect established inefficient procurement processes.

 The book was shortlisted in 2024 Financial Times Business Book of the Year Award.

 Reception

 In a review for Foreign Affairs, historian Lawrence D. Freedman writes that Unit X recounts how Shah and Kirchhoff used DIU’s authority to bypass the Pentagon’s cumbersome procurement system.
 Among the first successes was an app for coordinating air strikes against the Islamic State and the deployment of small satellites to monitor North Korea.